quarcs-lab/ds4bolivia/README.md

 # -----------------------------------------------------------------------------
 # 2. SPATIAL DATA PREPARATION
-# Common Pitfall: Data types must match for a merge to work.
 # GeoJSON often loads IDs as objects/strings, while CSVs load as integers.
 # -----------------------------------------------------------------------------
 # Force 'asdf_id' to integer to match the pandas dataframe